ImExtraPolite3/journey-through-the-solar-system/README.md

  **Figma**

-<a href="https://www.figma.com/design/eVvTzSmau6yp9yK8vMImAS/Journey-through-the-Solar-System-Project?node-id=0-1&node-type=canvas&t=pG4wDlwylKbL150b-0">link to Figma page</a>
+<a href="https://www.figma.com/design/eVvTzSmau6yp9yK8vMImAS/Journey-through-the-Solar-System-Project?node-id=0-1&node-type=canvas&t=pG4wDlwylKbL150b-0" target="_blank">link to Figma page</a>

 Using Figma I was able to somewhat picture how the horizonatal scroll would look.
 It also helped give a birds eye view of how the project would without the constaint of a computer screen.